-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-Starting in 2029, the updated rule would demand all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would combust nearly 100% of the gas into usable heat.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
-Learn how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces